akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

 =========
 Control three layers (RAM buffer, cache device and backing device)
 ------------------------------------------------------------------
-DM-Writeboost controls three different layers - RAM buffer (rambuf), cache device (cache_dev, e.g SSD) and backing device (backing_dev, e.g. HDD).
+dm-writeboost controls three different layers - RAM buffer (rambuf), cache device (cache_dev, e.g SSD) and backing device (backing_dev, e.g. HDD).
-All data are first stored in the RAM buffer and when the RAM buffer is full, DM-Writeboost adds metadata block (with checksum) on the RAM buffer to create a "log".
+All data are first stored in the RAM buffer and when the RAM buffer is full, dm-writeboost adds metadata block (with checksum) on the RAM buffer to create a "log".
 Afterward, the log is written to the cache device as background processing in sequential manner and thereafter it's written back to the backing device in background as well.

-DM-Writeboost vs DM-Cache or bcache
+dm-writeboost vs dm-cache or bcache
 ===================================
-How DM-Writeboost differs from other existing SSD-caching drivers?
+How dm-writeboost differs from other existing SSD-caching drivers?

-The most distinctive point is that DM-Writeboost writes to caching device the least frequently.
+The most distinctive point is that dm-writeboost writes to caching device the least frequently.
 Because it creates a log that's contains 127 writes before it actually writes the log to the caching device, writing to the caching device happens only once in 127 writes while other caching drivers writes more often.
 Since SSD's lifetime decreases as it experiences writes, users can reduce the risk of SSD disorder.

-DM-Writeboost performs very much efficient than other caching solutions in small random pattern.
+dm-writeboost performs very much efficient than other caching solutions in small random pattern.
 But since it always split the requests into 4KB chunks, it may not be the best when the ave.
 I/O size is very large in your workload.
-However, if the splitting overhead aside, DM-Writeboost is always the best of all because it caches data in sequential manner - the most efficient I/O pattern for the SSD cache device in terms of performance.
+However, if the splitting overhead aside, dm-writeboost is always the best of all because it caches data in sequential manner - the most efficient I/O pattern for the SSD cache device in terms of performance.

-It's known from experiments that DM-Writeboost performs no good when you create a DM-Writeboost'd device in virtual environment like KVM.
+It's known from experiments that dm-writeboost performs no good when you create a dm-writeboost'd device in virtual environment like KVM.
 So, keep in mind to use this driver in the host (or physical) machine.

-How To Use DM-Writeboost
+How To Use dm-writeboost
 ========================
 Trigger cache device reformat
 -----------------------------